mgutz/minconf/README.md

 ### Merging Precendence

-Precendence increases left to right.
+Merging occurs left to right.
 In this example,

-    development: 'common ARGV ENV'
+    development: 'common config.local.json ARGV ENV'

-The `x` value is set to 1, then overridden by `ARGV`, which are the command line arguments and then overriden by `ENV`, which are the process environment variables.
-In other words, environment variables override command line arguments and configuration files/objects.
+The base opbject is `common`, then overriden by a file `config.local.json`, then overridden by `ARGV`, which are the command line arguments and then overriden by `ENV`, which are the process environment variables.
+In other words, environment variables override command line arguments which override a local configuration file which overrides the base object.

 WARNING: Avoid merging environment variables.
 Environment variables can be affected by parent process or other init scripts.